Table of Contents

 3. Protection of Personal Property

 CVCC is not responsible for the protection of students’ personal property.
 Students should always keep purses, book bags, etc. in their possession in a locked vehicle or other secure place.
-Lost and found items should be reported to and found items should be taken to the Security Kiosk.
+Lost and found items should be reported to and found items should be taken to Chief of Police's Office, Brassell 204.

 4. Telephone Use and Emergency Messages